 One of the great wicketkeepers and characters was born.
 Extrovert and genuinely brilliant standing back or close up, Godfrey Evans played in 91 Tests for England, making 219 dismissals, both world records at the time, and hitting two dashing hundreds.
 A vivid personality long after his retirement, with the most famous mutton-chop whiskers in cricket, he was the Ladbrokes rep who quoted odds of 500-1 against England winning the famous Headingley Test of 1981.

-Birth of dashing batsman and film star Sandeep Patil, who played in 29 Tests for India.
+Birth of dashing batter and film star Sandeep Patil, who played in 29 Tests for India.
 His four Test centuries included genuinely brilliant knocks in Adelaide in 1980-81 (174) - a remarkable innings given that in the previous Test he was concussed by a bouncer from Len Pascoe - and Old Trafford in 1982 (129 not out), when he hit six fours in an over from Bob Willis.
 His important 27 in a low-scoring match helped India win the 1983 World Cup final.
 After retirement, Patil coached India for a while before moving to take charge of Kenya.
 He resigned from that post after taking Kenya to the World Cup semi-final in 2003.
 He was later appointed the head of India's National Cricket Academy in Bangalore.

 After the humiliations of the early 1920s and the frustrations of this rain-affected series, England made Percy Chapman captain, recalled the 48-year-old Wilfred Rhodes, and regained the Ashes.
 On this the last day at The Oval, pace bowlers Maurice Tate and Harold Larwood made the early inroads, after which Rhodes took 4 for 44 with his slow left-armers.
 Australia were dismissed for 125 and lost the series 0-1.

 It wasn't cricket.
 Well, not according to the MCC.
-Brian Close's Yorkshire side were booed off the field after they had deliberately wasted time to thwart Warwickshire's run-chase in the County Championship match at Edgbaston.
+Brian Close's Yorkshire side were booed off the field after they had deliberately wasted time to thwart Warwickshire's chase in the County Championship match at Edgbaston.
 Close used every delaying tactic in the book to waste time, and the Daily Telegraph wrote that Yorkshire had "been prepared to sacrifice goodwill and reputation for two wretched points".
 An unrepentant Close was subsequently stripped of the England captaincy as a result.
 The regulation for a minimum number of overs in the last hour of a match was introduced soon afterwards.